-Using courtyards to create this type of spatial distancing and internal privacy is especially useful for spaces that are meant to feel separate, like home offices, guest rooms, fitness spaces, home studios, or in multigenerational house plans – among others.
+Using courtyards your modern home plan to to create this type of spatial distancing and internal privacy is especially useful for spaces that are meant to feel separate, like home offices, guest rooms, fitness spaces, home studios, or in multigenerational house plans – among others.

-One of the key benefits of introducing a courtyard into your home plan is that it allows for an abundance of daylight.
+One of the key benefits of introducing a courtyard into your home plan is that a courtyard with large windows allows for an abundance of daylight.
 This can be especially helpful in a deep floor plan (a floor plan where much of the space is not adjacent to a window).
 Access to natural daylight contributes to well-being in many ways, and also just makes a space more pleasant to be in.

 At My Modern Home, we utilize enclosed courtyards, inlet courtyards and forecourts to allow space planning opportunities that would be otherwise unavailable.
 The introduction of windows, doors and daylight onto these courtyards allow us to organize space in new ways that create rich environments and experiences.

 We’ve already noted how courtyard house plans can create spatial separations.
 Interestingly, courtyards can also do the opposite, and create both physical and visual connections between spaces.
 Particularly where a courtyard is enclosed in glass (as opposed to solid walls), the rooms adjoining it are visually connected.